wesslen/minimal-mistakes/_posts/2017-06-19-predicting_twitter_profile_location_with_pyspark.md

 ### Setup

 First, to run pyspark and Jupyter, I used Docker to set up [this pyspark-Jupyter Docker container](https://github.com/jupyter/docker-stacks/tree/master/pyspark-notebook).
 If you need Docker, go to this [website](https://docs.docker.com/engine/installation/) and install the Community Edition.

+Alternatively, another option is to go to [play-with-docker.com](http://play-with-docker.com).
+This allows you (FOR FREE!) to run a docker session with multiple nodes; the only downside is that every four hours the session restarts, meaning you lose your data.
+Therefore, this isn't ideal for long term projects, but great for learning.
+I'd recommend newer users try this with one instance.
+Note: each container is limited to 4GB of memory, most of which is taken by the jupyter-pyspark container.
+I tried to run and simple file and was able to but likely you would need more than one node (instance).
+That will require additional settings for Docker Swarm mode.
+If I get it to run, I may create another tutorial.

-Some basic knowledge of Docker is ideal, but you can run the container in the command line with the code in Ubuntu:
+If instead you were able to follow the instructions and downloaded Docker locally, you can run the jupyter-pyspark container.
+TO run it, some basic knowledge of Docker is ideal, but you can run the container in the command line with the code in Ubuntu:

 `$ docker run -it --rm -p 8888:8888 jupyter/pyspark-notebook`